libnonius/nonius/index.md

 with the runner infrastructure by #defining the macro `NONIUS_RUNNER` and then #including the nonius header.

+You can also write your own `main` function instead, if you need something fancy, but for now that API is subject to change and not documented.

 {% highlight cpp %}
 // runner file contents
 #define NONIUS_RUNNER